 River on Fire – level 3

-Difficult words: apparent (evident, visible), impact (an effect), coal seam gas (a type of gas which is mostly the methane gas), fracking (putting a liquid in the ground to make gas or oil come out), ignite (to start), huge (very big), MP (a member of parliament), alight (on fire).
+Difficult words: impact (an effect), coal seam gas (a type of gas which is mostly the methane gas), fracking (putting a liquid in the ground to make gas or oil come out), MP (a member of parliament), ignite (start), huge (very big), advocate (speak for or against something).

 What do you think about this news?